AndyLeeProjects/notion_automation/README.md

 Every day, I utilize the Notion platform to schedule my tasks, store meaningful data, and visualize progress for diverse activities(finance, self-evaluations, etc.).
 It has indeed been a wonderful experience using Notion, and because of it, I was able to increase my productivity level immensely.
 However, when I was using the platform a few years ago, I have realized that I go through many redundant motions in Notion throughout the day that I could easily automate using Python.
-Thus, I decided to do so by using the Notion API.
+Thus, I decided to do so by utilizing the Notion API.
 <br>
 Also, before demonstrating a brief explanation of the automation process, understanding my **self-evaluation** project will help better understand the purpose of the automation.
 For more than 500 days, I have [evaluated and recorded](https://github.com/aLin-96/notion_automation/tree/main/Data) my day-to-day life in the Notion database.